 - The establishment of bulk production manufacturing specific hubs via the negotiation of technology transfers for the mRNA (already under development with PAHO) and subunit protein platforms.
-This can serve COVID-19 and PCV vaccine supply needs and lay the foundation for future other vaccines (such as Influenza) - The renegotiation of the commercialization rights linked to technology transfers for the existing manufacturer in the region to be able to fully address regional demand from the existing local supplier base.
-This can serve MCV, HPV and PCV supply needs - The expansion/strengthening of the current existing capacity to secure supply for existing routine and outbreak response vaccines.
-This pillar can serve BCG, YFV and Pentavalent vaccine
+This can serve COVID-19 and PCV vaccine supply needs and lay the foundation for future other vaccines (such as Influenza). - The establishment of bulk production manufacturing specific hubs via the negotiation of technology transfers for the mRNA (already under development with PAHO) and subunit protein platforms.
+This can serve COVID-19 and PCV vaccine supply needs and lay the foundation for future other vaccines (such as Influenza).